testosterone

 Will testosterone replacement therapy (TRT) help with depression?

-The good news is that there’s plenty of science behind TRT improving depression in those with low testosterone levels.
+The good news is that there’s plenty of science behind TRT improving testosterone levels, which can contribute to the improvement of symptoms of depression in those with low testosterone levels.
 In one study, researchers looked at the impact of TRT on 51 men.
 They found significant decreases in anger, irritability, sadness, tiredness, and nervousness, and showed improvement in energy levels, friendliness, and sense of overall wellbeing.

 And that’s not all.
 A systematic review and meta-analysis of 27 randomised placebo-controlled clinical trials involving a total of 1890 men found that testosterone treatment was associated with a significant reduction of depressive symptoms.